Assembler Hints & Tips

 This simple macro will generate a random number (based of the IBM TIME macro) between the two numbers specified on the macro call.
 The number is returned in binary form in general register 0.
 To convert the number into printable format you can use our HEXPRINT macro (detailed above).

-(Note that both registers 0 and 1 will be trashed by this macro as it uses the TIME macro)
+(Note that the contents of both registers 0 and 1 will be trashed by this macro as it uses the TIME macro)

 RANDOM Macro